-Evening: At leisure.
+Evening: At your leisure.

-Breakfast: At the Grand Canyon Lodge café.
+Breakfast: Breakfast at the Grand Canyon Lodge Cafe.

-Lunch: At the Grand Canyon Lodge café.
+Lunch: Lunch at a Grand Canyon Lodge Cafe.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.